- Bulk Pricing:

 - Buy in bulk and save

 Terrariums are lush, enclosed, miniature landscapes.
-These living ecosystems are completely self-sustaining when properly designed and executed.
-Terrarium builders and hobbyists choose themed landscapes with specific plants in mind such as orchids and bryophytes for tropical terrariums or cacti and succulents for desert landscapes.
+These living ecosystems are entirely self-sustaining when properly designed and executed.
+Terrarium builders and hobbyists choose themed scenes with specific plants in mind such as orchids and bryophytes for tropical terrariums or cacti and succulents for desert landscapes.
 Terrarium wood provides these exotic landscapes with an organic matter upon which plants can grow and thrive.
 They are also visually appealing when placed asymmetrically in a desert landscape or horizontally in a rainforest scene.
-Bryophytes and orchids thrive on driftwood and dried cactus wood as well as firewood.
-These pieces of carefully placed wood are also home to sphagnum and other mosses that contribute to the terrarium's lush interior.
+Bryophytes and orchids flourished on driftwood and dried cactus wood as well as firewood.
+These pieces of carefully placed timber are also home to sphagnum and other mosses that contribute to the terrarium's lush interior.

 Orchids and bryophytes are sustained by light, porous wood draped with rich moss and other decaying materials that provide sustenance.
 Over time, the wood itself will slowly deteriorate and provide nutrients to tropical terrarium life.